canonical/charm-duplicity/src/README.md

 - monthly
 - any valid cron schedule string

+### Setting Retention

+The charm supports periodically cleaning up stale backups.
+A retention period can be set with `retention_period` and the charm will periodically delete backups older than this time period.
+By default, the charm's retention policy is set to manual and can be set as follows:
+- manual (*default*)
+- <n>h (number of hour(s) eg. 3h, 60h, 10000h)
+- <n>d (number of day(s) eg. 1d, 7d, 30d, 100000d)

+How frequently old backups are deleted can be set with `deletion_frequency` which by default is set to daily.
+- daily (runs at 23:00) (*default*)
+- hourly (runs at the 40th minute)
+- any valid cron schedule string

 ### Adding NRPE Checks for alerting

-Adding NRPE checks allows for alerting when a periodic backup fails to complete.
+Adding NRPE checks allows for alerting when a periodic backup or deletion fails to complete.

 ```bash
 juju deploy nrpe